-The Local Nomination Assessment Panel (LNAP) comprises representatives from the WHC, Transitional Plus Support Providers and the NSW Department of Communities and Justice (DCJ).
+The Local Nomination Assessment Panel (LNAP) comprises representatives from the WHC, Transitional Plus Support Providers and Homes NSW.
 The LNAP reviews nominations for THP-DV vacancies and makes allocation recommendations to the WHC.

 The following terms are used in this document, with specific meaning: